Giving Your Brain a Break from Porn—And Why It’s Important for Healing

 Giving Your Brain a Break from Porn

-If you are struggling with, or addicted to pornography, you probably know the tremendous power it can have over you.
+If you are struggling with or addicted to pornography, you probably know the tremendous power it can have over you.
 While you might really want to stop engaging in this behavior, you find yourself going back to it over and over like a bad habit.
 If this is you, you may want to consider giving your brain a break from porn so you can see things a little more clearly and find a place of healing.
-Let’s talk about what this break looks like, and how it can help you in recovery.
+Let’s talk about what this break looks like and how it can help you recover.

 What Does a Break from Porn Look Like?

 Here, a break can be defined as gaining some distance from the addictive or unwanted behaviors you find yourself doing repeatedly.
 In this case, if your struggle is pornography, it would mean ceasing this behavior for a certain amount of time.
 Something very important to consider is that whenever we stop one behavior, it is helpful to find something to replace it.
-An example of this would be instead of viewing pornography when you have an urge to use, try going for a walk, or try picking up a book to read.
-This may feel very challenging at first, which is completely normal, but as you continue you may find it becomes more habitual in a positive way.
+An example of this would be instead of viewing pornography when you have an urge to use it, try going for a walk or picking up a book to read.
+This may feel very challenging at first, which is completely normal, but as you continue, you may find it becomes more habitual in a positive way.

 How Can Having This Break from Porn Help?